 • Document 1: Your paper proposal, include key bibliographic sources consulted (max.
 5).
 In this document, all references identifying the author should be removed.

-• Document 2: Your last name, first name, email address, institutional address, the title of your abstract, the conference topic under which your proposal falls, as well as a short CV (maximum 1 page).
+• Document 2: Your last name, first name, email address, institutional address, the title of your abstract, as well as a short CV (maximum 1 page).